 Switzerland ratified the New York Convention in 1965 without making any reservations to the general obligations of the Convention.
 With the PILA having entered into force on 1 January 1989 the reciprocity reservation of Switzerland was withdrawn and the New York Convention applies erga omnes.

-Switzerland is a party to the Washington Convention on the Settlement of Investment Disputes between States and Nationals of Other States of 1965 (ICSID Convention), as well as to the Geneva Protocol on Arbitration Clauses of 1923 and the Geneva Convention on the Execution of Foreign Arbitral Awards of 1927, although, according to art.
-VII para 3 of the New York Convention the latter two treaties ceased to have effect.
+Switzerland is a party to the Washington Convention on the Settlement of Investment Disputes between States and Nationals of Other States of 1965 (ICSID Convention), as well as to the Geneva Protocol on Arbitration Clauses of 1923 and the Geneva Convention on the Execution of Foreign Arbitral Awards of 1927.

 Neither the PILA nor the CPC are based on the UNCITRAL Model Law.
-However, there are no fundamental differences between them.
+There are, however, no fundamental differences between them.

 As regards content requirements, such arbitration agreement must stipulate the parties' intent to resolve a determined or determinable dispute by way of arbitration, thereby excluding the jurisdiction of the state courts.

 The same conditions apply to arbitration agreements in domestic arbitration pursuant to art.
 357 and 358 CPC.